 While it’s possible for an evening run (5-7 pm) to impact your sleep, it’s even more true for a night run.
-You’ll want to make sure that you give your body plenty of time between your run and when you need to be in bed.
+Make sure that you give your body plenty of time between your run and when you need to be in bed.
 Otherwise, you might keep yourself up later than you intended.

-In the end, it doesn’t really matter so much when you run just so long as you get your run in.
+In the end, running is running, and you should be running.
+It doesn’t really matter so much when you run, just so long as you get your run in.
 You might want to try running different times during the day so see what works for you.
 And it might be a good idea to mix it up every so often.